 Dedicated DLP and integrated DLP

-Dedicated DLP solutions are comprehensive tools, specifically built and designed to protect data for loss, leak, and theft.
+Dedicated DLP solutions are comprehensive tools specifically built and designed to protect data from loss, leak, and theft.
 They offer protection for both data at rest and in motion, content and contextual scanning capabilities, device control options, and, in some cases, encryption options.
 Dedicated DLPs usually have predefined profiles for sensitive data but also allow companies to build their own policies based on their needs.